 3. 72% of burglars use open windows or doors or force them open

 Summertime also means that many households are leaving windows open for fresh air flow. that Vulnerable windows and doors are the preferred entry methods.
 In fact, 15% of burglars get into the household by simply walking through an unlocked door.

 Safety Tip: Be mindful of keeping doors and windows shut, locked, and alarmed when you’re away.
 It’s also a good idea to do some summer landscaping to keep shrubs and trees short, making it difficult for intruders to hide out on your property.

-The property stolen the most are mobile phones (43%), wallets (38%), and cash (37%).
+The most stolen items are mobile phones (43%), wallets (38%), and cash (37%).
 And roughly 65% of burglars who stole these items worked to get rid of them immediately.

 Safety Tip: On top of making sure burglary is covered in your homeowner’s or renter’s insurance plan (you can often score a discount when you prove you have professional monitoring in place), it’s also not a bad idea to look into modern-day options for safes, such as ones that look like other household objects.
 You should also make sure to turn GPS tracking on your phones and computers to help recover items if they do happen to get stolen.

-When compared with 2005 data, the number of burglaries in 2015 has decreased by 35%.
-This continual decrease is arguably thanks in part to advancing technology that both residents and law enforcement are able to take advantage of; homes are getting smarter, and that includes the modern security systems that people have to choose from.
+However, we can only hope for a continued decrease due to the advancing technology that both residents and law enforcement are able to take advantage of; homes are getting smarter, and the modern security systems that people have to choose from.

 It is heartening that, due to the lockdown, there seems to be a groundswell in community spirit and neighbours looking out for one another.
 Long may that continue!